Monday, December 5, 2011

 A resistible Canaanite's request for crumbs

 I don't pay much attention to what's happening in indie rock these days, but I still keep tabs on Bon Iver.
-Justin Vernon is like my doppelgänger of sorts: heartbroken and feeling like life had reached a crisis point, he and I each retreated into seclusion to write and record an emotionally cathartic album.
+Justin Vernon is like my doppelgänger of sorts: Heartbroken and feeling like life had reached a crisis point, he and I each retreated into seclusion to write and record an emotionally cathartic album.
 Our stories kind of diverge from there, of course.
 He got signed to Jagjaguwar; I got rejected by their sister label, Secretly Canadian.
-His album made it onto numerous best-album lists; mine sold something like fifteen copies, mostly to friends and family.
+His album made it onto numerous "best of" lists; mine sold something like fifteen copies, mostly to friends and family.
 His latest album is now receiving the same level of critical acclaim as his first; I've spent the past five years unsuccessfully trying to convince music critics that I exist.

 I think his music is quite beautiful, so this post isn't meant to criticise Bon Iver in any way.
 Rather, it's a commentary on the Pitchfork review of his latest album, in which Mark Richardson writes, "There's something irresistible about the thought of a bearded dude from small-town Wisconsin retreating, heartbroken, to a cabin to write some songs…" Some of you may remember my thought experiment from last month, in which I asked you to imagine the music of Sufjan Stevens and Beirut being made by people whose physical appearance probably wouldn't lead anyone to presume an indie rock affiliation.
 As you've probably already guessed, this post continues where that one left off.